RomanJ55/Phone-Mail-Extractor/README.md

 Just Ctrl+a and Ctrl+c any text that you want to check for a
 - phone number(US and Euro/international)
 - Email adress

+and run the program.
+Output will be in the command line